-We hope that flying a SWING glider will bring you many years of enjoyment.
+We hope that flying the TWIN RS 2 will bring you many years of enjoyment.
 The innovative design, first-rate materials and high quality workmanship of your paraglider set it apart from others.
 Your SWING paraglider was developed to comply with all of the current safety and certification requirements in Germany.